tagspaces/documentation/docs/ui/userinterface.md

 - **(1) Name** - Shows the complete name of the file with its file extension.
 Clicking the **RENAME** button located above (1) with switch the area to edit box, where you can change the name of the file.
 - **(2) Tags** - Show the tags added to this file.
 Clicking on this area will open a dropdown where you can choose additional tags which will be assigned to this file.
-- **(3) Description** <profeature /> - Shows the description assigned to the current file.
+- **(3) Description** <ProFeature /> - Shows the description assigned to the current file.
 Clicking on the **EDIT** will turn the description area in a edit box, where you can adjust the description of this file.
 Plain text and markdown formats are supported.
 - **(4) Date modified** - Shows the date and the time when the file was last modified.
 - **(5) Size** - Shows the size of the current file.
 Hovering the field will show the size in bytes.
 - **(6) Path** - Shows the complete path of the file.
 Clicking on the **MOVE** button, will open a dialog, where you can move or copy the existing file to a new path.
-- **(7) Thumbnail** <profeature /> - This area shows the current thumbnail of the file.
+- **(7) Thumbnail** <ProFeature /> - This area shows the current thumbnail of the file.
 Clicking on the **CHANGE THUMBNAIL** button will open a dialog, where can choose a new thumbnail for the file.
 The application supports adding a custom thumbnail to every file type.

 > Hint: The description field of files and folders supports basic [**markdown syntax**](https://en.wikipedia.org/wiki/Markdown).